Yes, kratom has a high chance of interacting negatively with alprazolam.

 What’s Kratom Used For?

-- Suppresses appetite (weight-loss supportive)
+- Appetite suppression (weight-loss supportive)

-- Reduces anxiety & chronic stress
+- Anxiety & chronic stress reduction

-- May alleviate symptoms of opioid withdrawal
+- Easing of opioid withdrawal symptoms

 If you’re a newcomer to kratom, you should start at the lowest end of the scale (2 grams).
 The lower end offers a burst of energy, whereas the higher end is sedating.